 The southern approach to Kotor, from the vanished suburb of Šuranj is closed by the Gurdić spring.
 This undersea spring is fed by the waters draining trough the limestone hills above Kotor and erupts here from the depths of the abyss.
 Gurdić has a beautiful deep blue color and is most amazing after rain when it gushes up from its depths, sometimes very forcefully.
 Above it stands the mighty Bon Tower the fine piece of fortification from the 15th century with several reliefs into it.

 The Šuranj Gate is actually a system of three gateways from various epochs.
-The outer one is the youngest and dates from 18th century.
-O it you can see metal wheels by which the drawbridge above Gurdić was once lifted.
-The middle gateway is part of the medieval town wall and probably dates from 13th century.
-The third and the strongest is the inner gate, added in the 6th century to reinforce the protection of this important position.
-To the left of the gate there is stairway to the top of the Bon Tower.
+The outer one is the youngest and dates from the 18th century.
+You can see metal wheels by which the drawbridge above Gurdić was once lifted.
+The middle gateway is part of the medieval town wall and probably dates from the 13th century.
+The third and strongest is the inner gate, added in the 6th century to reinforce the protection of this important position.
+To the left of the gate, there is a stairway to the top of the Bon Tower.

 FORT OF ST JOHN

-There are two places to start the ascent: one leads from St Mary of the River and the other from the Salad Square along the so called Scala Santa (Holy Stairway).
+There are two places to start the ascent: one leads from St Mary of the River and the other from the Salad Square along with the so-called Scala Santa (Holy Stairway).
 As many sections of this fortress are in bad condition you are advised to keep to the beaten path.
-Twisting in tight curves between the last houses nested on the steep slopes, both roads have two widening (once used by gunmen) just above the rooftops before they meet at St Joseph point ( all the bastions, sections of the walls and forts bear names of their patron saints or of the Venetian commanders who built them).
-Past the scenic cypresses and five little chapels you will reach the church “Gospa od zdravlja” (Lady of Health).
+Twisting in tight curves between the last houses nested on the steep slopes, both roads have two widenings (once used by gunmen) just above the rooftops before they meet at St Joseph point ( all the bastions, sections of the walls and forts bear names of their patron saints or of the Venetian commanders who built them).
+Past the scenic cypresses and five little chapels, you will reach the church “Gospa od zdravlja” (Lady of Health).

-Lying half way to the top it was first mentioned in 518 as the Lady of the Rest but was renamed after one of the many plague epidemic that hit the town.
-Through the wrought iron railings you can see a baroque altar with a silver clad icon of the Madonna and statues of St Tryphon and St Jerome.
+Lying halfway to the top it was first mentioned in 518 as the Lady of the Rest but was renamed after one of the many plague epidemics that hit the town.
+Through the wrought iron railings you can see a baroque altar with a silver-clad icon of the Madonna and statues of St Tryphon and St Jerome.
 Hence several more serpentines lead to the north side of the walls and the “Small Fort”, a series of strong points.
 From here a small gate leads to the village Špiljari (špilja-cave)with its small church and just one family living off their goats.
 Well hidden, the village existed long before Kotor was established.
 In recent centuries it was known for its flocks and supplies Kotor with meat.
 A few minutes more and you reach the Fort of St John, the highest point above Kotor with panoramic prospects of the deepest part of the bay.
 On the other side is a deep gap from which starts the climb up to the mountains of Old Montenegro.

 Montenegro Hostel Team

-Prčanj is pretty township at the foot of green Mt Vrmac, spreading four kilometers along the water edge.
-The place was famous for its mariners: first mentioned in the 16th century, they prospered quickly and already at the beginning of the 17th century the Venetian republic assigned them with postal service around its Adriatic and Ionian possessions.
-Prčanj reached its prime during late 18th and all through the 19th century when, together with Dobrota across the bay, it had the largest number of ships in Boka Kotorska.
-The number of inhabitants was twice as high as today, and many of them where rich and well educated promoters of culture.
-With the end of the era of sailing ships Prčanj declined and sunk to level of large village whose past glory is reflected in many historical monuments.
+Prčanj is a pretty township at the foot of green Mt Vrmac, spreading four kilometers along the water edge.
+The place was famous for its mariners: first mentioned in the 16th century, they prospered quickly and already at the beginning of the 17th century, the Venetian republic assigned them with postal service around its Adriatic and Ionian possessions.
+Prčanj reached its prime during the late 18th and all through the 19th century when, together with Dobrota across the bay, it had the largest number of ships in Boka Kotorska.
+The number of inhabitants was twice as high as today, and many of them were rich and well-educated promoters of culture.
+With the end of the era of sailing ships, Prčanj declined and sunk to the level of the large village whose past glory is reflected in many historical monuments.

-The township enjoys a favourable climate especially in summers when its rich greenery and shades of precipitous Mt Vrmac keep it pleasantly cool.
+The township enjoys a favorable climate especially in summers when its rich greenery and shades of precipitous Mt Vrmac keep it pleasantly cool.

 Coming from the south one first encounters a small gothic palace known for its unusual three-part shape as” The Three Sisters”.
-The palace was built in the 15th century as a summer house of Buća family from Kotor, whose members rose to the ranks of the state treasures of Serbian Empire.
+The palace was built in the 15th century as a summer house of Buća family from Kotor, whose members rose to the ranks of the state treasures of the Serbian Empire.
 The legend says that here lived three sisters who fell in love with the same seaman who went on a long trip and never returned.
-The sisters waited faithfully, refusing marriage proposals, when the first died her windows was walled, when the second one died her window was nailed with the second one died her window was nailed with a wood cover, the third one never saw her beloved one either, but by then there was no one left to close her window.
+The sisters waited faithfully, refusing marriage proposals when the first died her windows were walled when the second one died her window was nailed with a wood cover, the third one never saw her beloved one either, but by then there was no one left to close her window.

 Returning from the Parish Church back in the direction of Kotor, take the first path leading uphill.
-Initially you will pass the orthodox cemetery and it a chapel built in 1982 as a replica of the Old Njegoš chapel which one stood at the top of Mt Lovćen.
-At the top this track you will reach the old parish church of Prčanj, dedicated to the same feast as its newer counterpart by the sea.
+Initially, you will pass the orthodox cemetery and it a chapel built in 1982 as a replica of the Old Njegoš chapel which once stood at the top of Mt Lovćen.
+At the top of this track, you will reach the old parish church of Prčanj, dedicated to the same feast as its newer counterpart by the sea.
 This old church sunk in the vegetation slowly overwhelming it was mentioned already in 1399.
 The octagonal chapel with a cupola is an addition from 1740.
-Inside are two baroque altars from the end of the 17thcentury .
+Inside are two baroque altars from the end of the 17th century.

 On the north edge of Prčanj is Markov rt point, possibly the nicest beach of the inner Kotor bay.
 Two kilometers further starts Stoliv, another settlement with a nautical tradition.
 The part lying by the sea, with tiny beaches and lots of flowers, is known as Donji (Lower) Stoliv.
 It is much younger and more populated than its upper equivalent Gornji Stoliv, high above in the greenery of Vrmac.
 Directly by the seaside stands the Church of the Name of Mary from 1774, with an opulent baroque main altar decorated with figures of Saints Peter and Paul.